cdapio/cdap/cdap-docs/pipelines/source/_includes/plugins/index.rst

 .. rubric:: Plugin Notes

-- Plugins are grouped here based on how they are displayed in the Hydrator Studio UI.
+- Plugins are grouped here based on how they are displayed in the CDAP Application Studio UI.
   Each plugin is of a particular type, and all plugins that are not sources, sinks, or actions are grouped in *transform* plugins.
 Each page describing a plugin shows its type and version at the bottom of the page.